 Rexulti has two

-- Risk of death in certain older adults.
-Rexulti should not be used in adults ages 65 years or older who have psychosis that’s related to dementia.
-This is because Rexulti can raise the risk for stroke and death in older adults with this condition.
+- Increased risk of death in certain older adults.
+Rexulti should not be taken by adults ages 65 years or older who have psychosis that’s related to dementia.
+This is because Rexulti can raise the risk for stroke and death in certain older adults with this condition.
+Rexulti should also not be taken by people who have Alzheimer’s disease with psychosis that’s related to dementia and doesn’t involve agitation.

 - Risk of suicidal thoughts and behaviors in young adults.
 Rexulti may raise the risk of suicidal thoughts and behaviors in people ages 24 years or younger.
 If you’re in this age range and are taking Rexulti, your doctor will monitor you closely during your treatment.
 This is especially important when you first start taking the drug and after any dose increases.
 If you have thoughts of harming yourself, get medical attention right away.